 Academia is whitewashed.
 Advanced degrees are even more so.
 MFAs particularly.
 It's so bad in Creative Writing programs that many prominent writers of color (Junot Diaz for example) have framed MFAs as antithetical in a dichotomy to POC.
 Think about that for a second.

 Why do you hate on MFAs.
 You seem to like good writing.

-I don't hate MFA programs; I have some problems with them.
+I don't hate MFA programs; I have some nuanced problems with them being framed as all good.
 Mostly I think they are a dreadful decision for a writer who just wants to be a working novelist.
 It's not because they have no value or can't help anyone write better.
 It is because, for the vast majority of writers, they are undertaken for quite the wrong reasons--usually reasons that would be better served by simply writing.

 Keep in mind that MFA programs are a pretty new phenomenon.
 They are only a couple of generations old and exploded mostly to fulfill a demand for a niche.
 With the exception of a few authors and works (notably Raymond Carver coming from the Iowa Writer's Workshop) most of the canon–that's literature and "good writing"–has been crafted without the benefit of any MFA programs.
 Most of the good writing from other cultures is likewise crafted without the benefit of MFA programs.

 MFAs don't necessarily produce good writing.
 They produce literary writing.
 Literary fiction is a genre of its own.
 It is largely produced gatekeepered, and praised by a particular aesthetic of both form and content.
 I like literary fiction, but I have never confused its style for an automatic claim to quality and neither should anybody contemplating a Master of Fine Arts in Creative Writing.